g-martens/ansible-references/vars/README.md

     last_name: Cook
     home_dir: /users/acook
 ```
-Now you can use the following variables to acces user data:
+Now you can use the following variables to access user data:

 ```YAML
 # Returns 'Bob'